 - Integrated operation of EKKO_Project software and field data acquisition makes on-site mapping quick and easy.

 - The whole project was completed by a two person crew in less than half a day.

 - GPR image mapping results can also help locate take-offs, bell-joints and laterals.

-GPR responses can vary greatly depending on the type of target being sought and the host material properties.
-GPR variability can be challenging to first time GPR users.
+Ground penetrating radar is a proven tool for subsurface utility mapping and environmental assessments; especially in locating and mapping active and abandoned USTs.
 When learning about GPR, the best practice is to review several similar case studies to develop an understanding of variability.
 Check for other insightful information on the resources tab to learn more.
 Use Contact Us or Ask-the-Expert to reach our Application Specialists who can help you tap into Sensors & Software’s vast array of technical information.